 In the 1960s similar approaches to modelling the weather were used to model the climate, but with much longer runs than daily forecasting (Smagorinsky et al., 1965; Manabe and Wetherald, 1967).
-Simpler statistical and one- and two-dimensional modelling approaches continued in tandem with the more complex General Circulation Models (GCMs) (Manabe and Wetherald, 1967; Budyko, 1969; Sellers, 1969).
-The first coupled atmosphere-ocean model (AOGCM) with realistic topography appeared in 1975 (Bryan et al., 1975; Manabe et al., 1975).
+Simpler statistical and one- and two-dimensional modelling approaches continued in tandem with the more complex general circulation models (GCMs; Manabe and Wetherald, 1967; Budyko, 1969; Sellers, 1969).
+The first coupled atmosphere–ocean model (AOGCM) with realistic topography appeared in 1975 (Bryan et al., 1975; Manabe et al., 1975).
 Rapid increases in computer power enabled higher resolutions, longer model simulations, and the inclusion of additional physical processes in GCMs, such as aerosols, atmospheric chemistry, sea ice, and snow.